Ravnur-Inc/ams-api-replacement-demo-app/README.md

 TBD: At the moment RMS marketplace package is not available yet.
 Instructions of RMS deployment will be here as soon as Azure Marketplace package passes verification.
 Meanwhile you can contact us and we provide you with access to shared demo RMS instance.

+## Migration of existing AMS assets to RMS

+TBD: Instructions will be added together with RMS deploymnet instructions.
+Though automatic migration feature is still in development.

 ## Demo app for Ravnur Media Services API

 This is a sample application that demonstrates how you can replace Azure Media Services with the Ravnur Media Services API and create VOD.